AndersH82/SocialOrange/README.md

   <img src="readmeimages/errors.png" alt="errors">
 </p>

+I have been able to access my app all the time until now but now I can't see everything in the app.
+Don't know what happened.

+I get 401 and 404 errors and have tried to solve the problem but can't find a solution.

 ## Program Used

+The project uses the following programs and tools:

-- Gitpod - coding
+- Gitpod for coding
-- Heroku - deployment
+- Heroku for deployment
-- Github - web-based interface
+- GitHub for a web-based interface
-- Balsamiq Wireframe - make wireframe
+- Balsamiq Wireframe for making wireframes
-- Copilot AI - Make images
+- Copilot AI for creating images

 ## Credits